-Test type Reason performed Nat Cat reporting To monitor natural catastrophe exposures against risk appetite RDS reporting To monitor non-natural catastrophe exposures against risk appetite
+Test type Reason performed Nat Cat reporting To monitor Nat Cat exposures against risk appetite RDS reporting To monitor non-Nat Cat exposures against risk appetite and to assist in the setting of overall risk limits

 Natural catastrophe exposure results and RDS exposure results are used to monitor exposure to the defined scenarios and monitor compliance with underwriting risk tolerances and limits.
-RDS are produced a minimum of twice per year to understand the Company's exposure to defined non-natural catastrophe scenarios, which have been designed by experts and cover both short and long tail lines of business and cross class event exposures.
-The Board is informed of results of stress tests performed via risk dashboards and the ORSA report throughout the year where discussions and challenge include whether the results fall within relevant approved risk tolerances and limits.
+RDS are produced a minimum of twice per year to understand the Company's exposure to defined non-Nat Cat scenarios, which have been designed by experts and cover both short and long tail lines of business and cross class event exposures.
+The Board is informed of results of stress tests performed via risk dashboards and the CISSA report throughout the year where discussions and challenge include whether the results fall within relevant approved risk tolerances and limits.